 Reviewed from hardcover

-Summary: After designing an outfit that proves shocking to her late-19th-century Parisian milieu, plucky seamstress Frances is offered a job making dresses for a new client who she is surprised to learn is none other than the Crown Prince of Belgium.
+Summary: After designing an outfit that proves shocking to her late-19th-century white Parisian milieu, plucky seamstress Frances is offered a job making dresses for a new client who she is surprised to learn is none other than the Crown Prince of Belgium.
 Frances’s dresses provide Sebastian freedom in the form of both disguise and access to a fundamental part of himself, dubbed Lady Crystallia.
-The two strike a bargain: she’ll keep Sebastian’s secret because working for him could lead to her becoming a world-class designer.
+The two strike a bargain: Frances will keep Sebastian’s secret because working for him could lead to her becoming a world-class designer.
 But cavorting in dance halls in beautiful outfits can’t last forever.
-Sebastian’s double-life is difficult to keep up, especially with looming princely expectations, and guarding Sebastian’s secret is a dead-end for Frances’s career that will cause a rift in their relationship, even as it begins to turn romantic.
+Sebastian’s double-life is difficult to keep up, especially with looming princely expectations, and guarding Sebastian’s secret proves a dead-end for Frances’s career that will cause a rift in their relationship, even as it begins to turn romantic.